MoritzSchueler96/TUM_ADLR_Deep_Reinforcement_Learning/README.md

 # Setup

 Clone this repo
-Create a new environment with the provided env.yml or use the requirements.txt to install all needed packages Please use Python version 3.5.6
+Create a new environment with the provided env.yml *magpie-env.yml* or use the requirements.txt *requirements-magpie.txt* to install all needed packages
+Please use Python version 3.8.3

 1. With env.yml
-   conda env create --file env.yml
+   conda env create --file magpie-env.yml
 2. Using requirements.txt
-   Use or activate desired environment pip install -r requirements.txt
+   Use or activate desired environment pip install -r requirements-magpie.txt

 # Installation